Conservatism in the United Kingdom: Edmund Burke

-Edmund Burke is often considered the father of modern English conservatism in the English-speaking world.
+Edmund Burke is widely regarded as the father of modern English conservatism in the English-speaking world.
 Burke was a member of a conservative faction of the Whig party; the modern Conservative Party however has been described by Lord Norton of Louth as "the heir, and in some measure the continuation, of the old Tory Party", and the Conservatives are often still referred to as Tories.
 The Australian scholar Glen Worthington has said: "For Edmund Burke and Australians of a like mind, the essence of conservatism lies not in a body of theory, but in the disposition to maintain those institutions seen as central to the beliefs and practices of society."

 Tories

 The old established form of English and, after the Act of Union, British conservatism, was the Tory Party.
 It reflected the attitudes of a rural landowning class, and championed the institutions of the monarchy, the Anglican Church, the family, and property as the best defence of the social order.
 In the early stages of the Industrial Revolution, it seemed to be totally opposed to a process that seemed to undermine some of these bulwarks, and the new industrial elite were seen by many as enemies to the social order.
 It split in 1846 following the repeal of the Corn Laws (the tariff on imported corn).
 Proponents of free trade in the late 19th and early 20th centuries failed to make much headway as "tariff reform" resulted in new tariffs.
 The coalition of traditional landowners and sympathetic industrialists constituted the new Conservative Party.